Finding Jesus In Saint Patrick’s Day

 Saint Patrick’s Day is more than just a day to wear green and search for four leaf clovers.
 Did you know that Saint Patrick was a godly individual that was used by Jesus to leave a big impact on this world?
 Read below and see if God may use such a day as Saint Patrick’s Day to inspire and encourage your faith in Him.

 Early Years of Patrick

-When Patrick was roughly 16 years of age he was captured by pirates and sold into slavery in Ireland.
-He spent the next six years working as a shepherd for his masters’ cattle and sheep.
+When Patrick was roughly 16 years of age, he was captured by pirates and sold into slavery in Ireland.
+He spent the next six years working as a shepherd for his master’s cattle and sheep.
 After being captured and sold into slavery in Ireland, Patrick began praying.
-He eventually gave his life to the Jesus and was born again into a vibrant relationship with the Lord.
+He eventually gave his life to Jesus and was born again into a vibrant relationship with the Lord.

 Now in his 40’s, Patrick sold all of his possessions to fund his missionary journey.
-He moved to Ireland and worked as an itinerant preacher and paid large sums of money to the tribal chiefs to ensure he would be allowed to travel safely through their lands and preach the gospel.
-His strategy was unique to his day.
-He functioned like a missionary trying to relate to the Irish People.
-He communicated the gospel in their culture using such things as the three-leaf clover to explain the trinity.
-When Patrick would enter a new clan he would first strive to convert the tribal leaders and people of influence.
+He moved to Ireland and worked as an itinerant preacher, and he paid large sums of money to the tribal chiefs to ensure he would be allowed to travel safely through their lands to preach the gospel.
+His strategy was unique in his day.
+He functioned like a missionary trying to relate to the Irish people.
+He communicated the gospel in their culture using such things as the three-leaf clover to explain the Trinity.
+When Patrick would enter a new clan, he would first strive to convert the tribal leaders and people of influence.
 He would then pray for the clans, preach God’s word, and use music and art to compel people to put their faith in Jesus.
-If a clan had enough converts he would build a modest church building, baptize converts, and hand over the church to a covert he had trained to be the pastor so he could continue to repeat this process among other clans.
+If a clan had enough converts, he would build a modest church building, baptize converts, and hand over the church to a covert he had trained to be the pastor so he could continue to repeat this process among other clans.